At a glance…

 Breakfast is different on each day and would be either Indian Breakfast or on some days eggs, bread, fruit and tea and coffee.
 Lunch and dinner features local curry dishes made with a base of coconut, rice, roti or chapatti.
 Meals are typically vegetarian and include potatoes, okras, brinjal, gourd, carrots, beetroot and various pulses and lentils.

 If you have any special dietary requirements, please let us know well in advance of your program so our local team can make arrangements for you.
-We will do our best to see that your that dietary requirements are catered for, but please keep in mind that as a volunteer, there is a need to be flexible.
-Western style meals are available at local cafes and restaurants in the area.
+We will do our best to see that your that dietary requirements are catered for, but please keep in mind that as a volunteer, there is a need to be flexible and you should not expect to eat the same food as you do at home.
+If you want western style meals you can easily get this at the local cafes and restaurants in the area.

-- The Medical and Dentistry projects have a surcharge of US$50 per week for training and resources used on these projects.
+- The Medical and Dentistry projects have a minimum duration of 2 weeks and a surcharge of US$50 per week for training and resources used on these projects.

 - * Terms and Conditions do apply